 Most of computer technology related to medical science, space exploration, communication, art and general science (as highlighted in the commercial) does not come from Microsoft at all but from their competitors.
 To give a few examples:

 These examples illustrate that Microsoft is not the dominant force you might expect in the areas of engineering, general science, art, internet and even computer technology.
 But what then is Microsoft's area of expertise?
 Undoubtedly they must be doing something right since its such a popular platform.
-What Microsoft does particularly well, is merchandising.
+Being a popular platform, you can run a huge amount of commercial software on Windows.
+Many fundamental business or day-to-day productivity applications, such as Microsoft Office or Adobe PhotoShop, are not available on Linux.
+Windows dominance in the software ecosystem is so strong in fact, that many Linux/BSD advocates are forced to use Windows [7] to meet the requirements of their day job.
+This is not surprising, superior commercial offerings comes with the territory when you are the dominant PC platform.
+Windows is not dominant because it has the largest amount of software, it is vice versa.
+So what Microsoft does particularly well, is merchandising.
 It is no coincidence that Microsoft uses the same percentage of revenue on advertising as Coca Cola does.

 If the consumer is happy, what is the problem?
-In terms of the dubious morals of market economy everything might be fine, but the hard fact is that when everyone drinks huge amounts of Coca Cola, serious health issues arise, and the cost to society is significant.
+True, many don't have a choice, and in terms of the dubious morals of market economy, everything is fine as long as the consumer is happy.
+But the hard fact is that when everyone drinks huge amounts of Coca Cola, serious health issues arise, and the cost to society is significant.
 It would be problematic indeed if Coca Cola advertised their product as a health drink, to such an extent that governments, educational facilities and the general public believed it!
-True the use of Windows does not create health issues, or at least not more so than any other electronic devices, but it does create significant problems for society.
-It wouldn't be so bad if Microsoft's users realized that they were using a bad product out of old habits, just as most who drink Coca Cola do realize that it isn't good for them.
+True the use of Windows does not create health issues, but it does create significant problems for society.
+It wouldn't be so bad if Microsoft's users realized this, just as most who drink Coca Cola do realize that it isn't good for them.

 But this is sadly not the case.
-Even for casual usage Microsoft provides an inferior, expensive and unnecessarily difficult product [7].
-They even go so far as to develop anti features and surveillance systems in an attempt to trick more money out of their customers [8][9].
+Even for casual usage Microsoft provides an inferior, expensive and unnecessarily difficult product [8].
+They even go so far as to develop anti features and surveillance systems in an attempt to trick more money out of their customers [9][10].
 Would you do business with a plumber who had the reputation of installing hidden cameras in bathrooms, and hot water tanks that only pumped out cold water if you happened to use a competitors shower system?
-Why do people allow computer vendors to get away with similar behavior?
-Luckily for Microsoft they had a monopoly for a long time and they exploited [10] their position to force hardware vendors into shipping only their operating system, blocking anyone else from entering the market.
-Add this to the fact that Microsoft spends billions of dollars on commercializing its brand and spreading misinformation about its competitors [11], and it's little wonder that they have retained their position despite having an inferior product.
+Why do people allow computer vendors to get away with similar behavior? (and yes, Apple and Google are guilty of the same behavior)* Luckily for Microsoft they had a monopoly for a long time and they exploited [11] their position to force hardware vendors into shipping only their operating system, blocking anyone else from entering the market.
+Add this to the fact that Microsoft spends billions of dollars on commercializing its brand and spreading misinformation about its competitors [12], and it's little wonder that they have retained their position despite having an inferior product.

 Windows users are usually vaguely aware of the dubious quality of computer systems, but few realize that the chief problem here is not the computer they are using, but the operating system.
-You may have heard sysadmins say that the reason Windows have 99% of viruses is because 99% of people are using it.
-This statement however is false, for one the numbers are wrong: As of Jan 2018 Windows has 36.6% market share, second after Android (Linux) with 40% [12].
+(I'm not saying Linux is perfect, all software have bugs, but there is a notable increase in quality when you compare Windows with Linux, BSD, Mac, Android, and anything else) You may have heard sysadmins say that the reason Windows have 99% of viruses is because 99% of people are using it.
+This statement however is false, for one the numbers are wrong: As of Jan 2018 Windows has 36.6% market share, second after Android (Linux) with 40% [13].
 According to a BBC article from 2008, Symantec claimed to have security fixes for 1,122,311 Windows viruses.
-Even very conservative estimates place the number of Windows viruses to well over 100,000 [13].
-These numbers have grown exponentially in later years, so despite popular belief, modern Windows may even, in practice, be less secure then it was in the 90's!
+Even very conservative estimates place the number of Windows viruses to well over 100,000 [14].
+These numbers have grown exponentially in later years, so despite efforts from Microsoft to combat this, Windows remains as insecure as ever.
 In contrast the Wikipedia article on Linux malware lists 65 known botnets, trojans, viruses and worms combined!
 The article also correctly points out that most of these are academic examples, and that there are no widespread Linux viruses of the kind you frequently see in Windows.
 If you add all known malware for Linux, Mac, UNIX, Android and anything else, the number is slightly more than 100.
-[14].
+[15].
 Think about these numbers for a second: Windows has 1/3 market share and, conservatively, over 100,000 malware, everything else has 2/3 market share and over 100 malware.
 Do the math...

 Now you may be thinking: "I just need Windows to power my entertainment center, who cares if its glitchy and insecure as long as I can play my games?"
 Fine.
 But does it make sense to use a pathologically unreliable operating system for your work, email and online banking?
 You may feel it's OK to play basketball with the local drug lord, but surely you wouldn't ask him to deliver your mail?
 And how would you react if you learned that he runs your bank?
 What's really frightening is that many ATM machines, CRT scanners and airport systems out there are using Windows XP in 2018!
 In fact 10 years after it's last service pack and 4 years after Microsoft officially left it for dead, 1 in 30 Windows users still use this depreciated platform.